LLNL/llnl.github.io/about/licenses/index.md

 All projects shall have a `README.md` file at the root of the repository, including at least the following information:

+- "Releasability" section:
+    - Typically near the bottom, containing the `LLNL-CODE-XXXXXX` number

+Additionally, it is recommended that all projects have the following sections:

 - "Getting Started" instructions
-- "Releasability" section, containing the `LLNL-CODE-XXXXXX` number

 #### 2. Notice file